Land recycling: Sustainable land remediation and planning

 Land development is an aspect of land recycling which involves urbanization and development of land, by reusing previously abandoned and unused land in commercial areas of larger cities.
-Sustainable remediation is an aspect of land development where there is an increased focus the costs and benefits of certain aspects of land recycling.
+Sustainable remediation is an aspect of land development where there is an increased focus on the costs and benefits of certain aspects of land recycling.
 It aims to look at land remediation holistically considering not just the current environmental implications but also the long term social and economic implications.
-Co-design, is much more intentional and focuses on a multitude solutions by completing cost-benefit analyses, engaging in more inclusive conversations with stakeholders along with environmental impacts like energy and resources which may be consumed during land recycling projects.
+Co-design is much more intentional and focuses on a multitude of solutions by completing cost-benefit analyses, engaging in more inclusive conversations with stakeholders along with environmental impacts like energy and resources which may be consumed during land recycling projects.
 The Society of American Military Engineers have focused on using policy implemented by the American department of defense to ensure more sustainable practices.
-Looking more specifically some efforts being implemented by the S.A.M.E include composition of a sustainability remediation tool which allows for estimates of specific technologies to be considered when analyzing land remediation.
+Looking more specifically some efforts being implemented by the S.A.M.E include the composition of a sustainability remediation tool which allows for estimates of specific technologies to be considered when analyzing land remediation.
 Planning and design for land development and transformation by using co-design has resulted in better shared information on systems.
 These have worked well on sustainable land development as well as improved communication and handling of barriers, ultimately creating a better integrated program on a global scale.

 It has been used in cities in Australia as part of global urban research programs to create land remediation solutions.
 The overall process involves four phases which included co-design which resulted in outcomes for policy and practice, research and knowledge and solution development.
-In this case, the sustainable remediation framework was created and used to create better co-design processes starting small scale locally and extending out to global scales.
+In this case, the sustainable remediation framework was created and used to create better co-design processes starting small-scale locally and extending out to global scales.
 The process was split into three components starting with assisting in creating urban goals on each level of the scale which align with world views and influence, the policies which are in place and finally, to local technology and knowledge.
 Then shifting to look at how the urban goals affect urban systems like finances, environmental, and social capital as well as more physical systems like energy and water.
 Allowing better understanding of the costs and benefits of different land remediation goals.
-Then the process then looks more long term and focuses on the outcomes over time to understand the overarching effects of the implemented land remediation goals.
+Then the process looks more long-term and focuses on the outcomes over time to understand the overarching effects of the implemented land remediation goals.
 Finally, the process looks at the major parts of the framework which need to be improved or need more focus.